theraot/Theraot/readme.md

 Note 1: `EqualityComparerHelper<T>` creates equality comparers for delegates, tuples, and Needles [See "Needle" below] among others.
 This facilitates their use as keys in dictionaries.

-Note 2: Restricting Disposable to only the same thread actually makes the implementation simpler and more efficient.
+Note 2: Restricting `DisposableAkin` to only the same thread actually makes the implementation simpler and more efficient.

 Note 3: The notifications of `GCMonitor` will run in a dedicated thread, make sure to not waste it's time.
 It is strongly suggested to use it to start asynchronous operations.